What is Network Capacity Planning?

 Network capacity planning

 No business is static and hopefully, the constant change that your organization experiences is all generated by expansion.
-You need to allow for growth in traffic which will occur naturally as the business grows even if your users don’t demand any new software or hardware.
-As a network administrator, you need to keep an eye on live data showing traffic volumes because they will rise and the alerts that your system raises to notify you of approaching capacity exhaustion will occur more and more frequently until you add on new resources.
+You need to allow for traffic growth which will occur naturally as the business grows even if your users don’t demand any new software or hardware.
+As a network administrator, you need to keep an eye on live data showing traffic volumes because they will rise and the alerts that your system raises to notify you of approaching capacity exhaustion will occur more and more frequently until you add on new network resources.

 Resource monitoring and capacity planning are two activities that go hand-in-hand.
 There are many reasons why you may need to run a capacity planning exercise.
 However, one constant is that you will always need to have very detailed information on your network’s current activities before you can start to plan for the future.